akluha72/training-laravel12-api/app/Http/Resources/#Learn laravel 12 api.md

     -- Managing eager loading
     -- Creating a nested data in one single response.
     -- Using different resources in different resources.

 ### Side Notes:
     --  everytime need to create a new models usel this artisan command --  `php artisan make:model Product -mf`
     --  this will include migration, model, factory
         --- Migration -> Models -> Factory -> DatabaseSeeder -> `php artisan migrate:fresh --seed`
     --  Once Controller are created always create a API resouce for the controller.
+    -- Eager loaded to prevent N+1 query problems.

+## [05] Web Client with VUE.js
+### Definition:
+    -- Testing out the real-world use case when consuming the API that we just created.

+### Objective:
+    -- To create a web client to test the API.
+    -- Using axios and vue.js

+## [02] Data Pagination via API
+### Definition:

+### Objective
+    -- Understanding pagination metadata in API response -- using laravel vue pagination package for front-end implementation.